sarahohenshelt/sarahohenshelt.github.io/content/blog/2023-08-28-veliko-tarnovo.md

 ![Alt text](/images/travel2/PXL_20230829_125448190.MP.jpg)

 We arrived in one piece, stumbled out of the cars with looks of relieve and complete exhaustion on all of our faces...minus the kids.
 Dan jumped out and pulled the cork out of a partially drunk wine bottle and we all happily took some swigs.
-We headed to a restaruant and of course found a park.
+We headed to a restaurant and of course found a park.
 Sometimes I wonder "do we find the parks or do the parks find us?!".

 ![Alt text](/images/travel2/PXL_20230829_131623711.MP.jpg)